 These days I know that I am better served to look within for guidance in realizing self truth; to where my inner experiences lead me and to where my intuition speaks to me.
 This inward looking influences imaginative formulations of another kind, not so much captured in mechanical, rational, literate assessment and in turn not amendable to exact communication.

-I am averse to engaging in conventional suggestions about how I should improve myself mostly because these efforts seem to involve altering what is on the outside.
+I am averse to engaging in conventional suggestions about how I should live or improve myself, mostly because these efforts seem to involve attending to and altering what is on the outside.
 Christopher S Hyatt compares it to the image of a beautiful fruit that when squeezed has no juice.
-In looking inward I attend more to the juice rather then the external surface.
-Attending only to the surface perpetuates a sense of loss since something of essence is overlooked.
+In looking inward I attend more to the juice rather then the external appearance.
+Attending to the surface perpetuates a sense of loss since something of essence is overlooked.

 I see the futility in argument with others about what is right or wrong or what should be done, not because I know, but mostly because I don’t really know what the truth of such issues are, nor do I believe that others do despite what their insistence might be.
-I see the benefit in becoming a question mark which influences a newer way of relating to perception bringing a sense of awe and curiosity about what it is that is truly the source of life prior to the vast variety of opinions and beliefs about it.
+I see that everything is forever changing and that there is benefit in becoming a question mark.
+It influences an open and newer way of relating to, and experiencing and perception; bringing a sense of honesty, awe and curiosity in inquiring to what it is that is truly the source of life, prior to the vast variety of opinions and beliefs about it.
 As well it involves opening to a more reflective, creative and artistic engagement and manifestation of life and expression of it.
 I am more at home and invigorated, these days with an immersion into the mystery of life and understanding and relating to it from that.

-There is transcendence in inviting what is more natural, real and mysterious as what it is of us that evolves is revealed and allowed to blossom uninterrupted by our fragmented intentions.
+There is transcendence in inviting what is more natural, real and mysterious as it allows what it is of us that evolves to be revealed and and to blossom, uninterrupted by our fragmented intentions.